stschulte/puppet-nimsoft/README.md

 ## nimsoft\_queue

-The `nimsoft_queue` type can be used to describe a queue for your hub.
+The `nimsoft_queue` type can be used to describe a queue on your hub.

     nimsoft_queue { 'HUB-alarm':
       ensure  => enabled,